joshuadavidthomas/mcp-django/README.md

 ## Features

 mcp-django provides an MCP server with Django project exploration resources and optional shell access for LLM assistants.
-The base package offers safe, read-only resources while the shell extra adds stateful code execution capabilities.
+The base package offers safe, read-only resources while the bundled shell module adds stateful code execution capabilities when enabled.

 It wouldn't be an MCP server README without a gratuitous list of features punctuated by emojis, so: